Oyova Redesigns a Website for Promozilla

 What if it’s not a question of substandard work?
 You may be happy with the work your firm is doing, but unhappy with the speed or the responsiveness of the workers.
 And this is something about the web design industry, too.
 A lot of web professionals are bad about communication, and a lot are bad about deadlines, too.
 Consumers, having already put in a lot of time and money and not being sure what if anything they’re getting, fear that making a change will be not so much changing horses in midstream as jumping out of the frying pan and into the fire.
 Again, this is something that distinguishes Oyova from other firms, but we know that there is a grain of truth in the stereotype.

 We also know that sometimes a client and a company are just a bad fit.
-There may be nothing wrong on either side, but a difference of vision or a mismatch of style can add frustration to the process.
+There may be nothing wrong on either side, but a difference in vision or a mismatch of style can add frustration to the process.

 Promozilla chose to use an offshore firm to begin with.
 This adds an extra layer of difficulty, not only because there may be communication issues, but also because you can’t sit down with your designer or developer and thrash out problems when they’re half a world away from you.
 When problems arose with Promozilla’s site, a lot of time and money went into trying to solve the problems with the firm.
-The company felt that they had already made a large investment, and they were hesitant to start over.
+The company felt that it had already made a large investment, and they were hesitant to start over.
 We met with them and showed them what needed to be done and how we could do it, salvaging as much as possible of the work that had already been done, and they’ve decided to switch.

 In the end, the decision comes down to one question: will you be better off if you stick with your current firm, or if you change?
 In Promozilla’s case, Oyova will be able to build on the work they’ve already paid for, and the site will be completed successfully.
 A change is the best choice.